GEM-benchmark/NL-Augmenter/filters/discrimination/README.md

 ## What are the limitations of this filter?
-The filter does not take intocalculation condition the the sentences from the `union_group`, which where flagged as inherent to both - minor and major groups at the same time.
+The filter does not take into calculation condition the the sentences from the `union_group`, which where flagged as inherent to both - minor and major groups at the same time.
 You might want to expract the content of this group using "sort_groups()" method ad check it manually or using other methods.